Non-deductible Expenses Definition

 12. Club Memberships

-If business owners apply for club membership to get multiple benefits and expand their business network, the cost will be non deductible.
-Club memberships or gym membership are considered for personal benefits and not for business purposes.
-Therefore, you can’t take off membership fees from your income subject to taxes.
+If business owners apply for club membership to get multiple benefits and expand their business network, the cost will be non-deductible.
+Any club memberships, including hotel and country clubs or gym memberships, are considered for personal benefits and not for business purposes.
+Therefore, you can’t take off membership fees from your income, subject to taxes.

 13. Legal Fees

-All legal fees incurred during the commercial buy property are not tax deductible.
+All legal fees incurred during the commercial purchase of property are not tax-deductible.
 Therefore, neither the cost of the land nor its modification can be written off.
-However, depreciation of the structure can be considered as deductible but only if it meets with the tax guidelines.
-Legal fees for negotiating with vendors or contractors can also be deductible.
+However, depreciation of the structure can be considered deductible, but only if it meets the tax guidelines.
+Legal fees for negotiating with vendors or contractors can also be a deductible business expense.

 14. Vehicle Expenses

-Although vehicle expenses are considered as deductible, not all those expenses can be claimed for tax deductions.
-You can make the claim if the vehicle is used only for business purposes.
-However, if the vehicle is used mostly for personal use, the cost incurred will fall under non deductible.
-Even if you commute daily from your home to the office using your personal vehicle, then expenses will be considered as non deductible.
+Although vehicle expenses are considered deductible, not all those expenses can be claimed for tax deductions.
+You can claim if the vehicle is used only for business purposes.
+However, if the vehicle is used mostly for personal use, the cost incurred will fall under non-deductible.
+Even if you commute daily from your home to the office using your vehicle, the expenses will be considered non-deductible.

 15. Insurance

-Insurance premium amounts paid on behalf of a company can be eligible for a tax write-off in certain jurisdictions and with certain policies like life insurance premiums.
-In most cases, premium amounts paid for mandatory insurance policies like workers’ compensation and general liability can be deducted from the gross income.
-But additional insurance policies, such as those for life or disability are non deductible expenses.
+Insurance premiums paid on behalf of a company can be eligible for a tax write-off in certain jurisdictions and with certain policies, like life insurance premiums.
+In most cases, premium amounts paid for mandatory insurance policies like workers’ compensation and general liability can be deducted from gross income.

 16. Home Office Expenses